Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 T568A and T568B are two different standards for connecting the wires inside the RJ-45 connector of an Ethernet cable.
 They define the order in which the individual 8 wires are arranged and connected to the pins of the connector.
-Both standard are widely used, and they are compatible with each other as long as both ends of the cable follow the same standard.
+Both standards are widely used, and they are compatible with each other as long as both ends of the cable follow the same standard.

 <p align="center">
 <img alt="T568A and T568B" src="../images/T568A_T568B.jpg" width="350">